Audit documentation definition

 Examples of Audit documentation in a sentence

-• Audit documentation will be made available upon request to authorized representatives of the Commonwealth, the cognizant or oversight agency, the federal funding agency, or the Government Accountability Office.
+• Audit documentation will be made available upon request to authorized representatives of the Commonwealth, the cognizant or oversight agency, the Federal funding agency, or the Government Accountability Office.

-• Audit documentation must be made available upon request to authorized representatives of the Commonwealth, the cognizant or oversight agency, the federal funding agency, or the Government Accountability Office.
+• Audit documentation will be made available upon request to authorized representatives of the commonwealth, the cognizant federal agency for audit, the oversight federal agency for audit, the Audit documentation and audit reports must be retained by the OVR as the federal funding agency, or the US Government Accountability Office (GAO).

 More Definitions of Audit documentation